Intermedial Networks: The Digital Present and Beyond

 Digital media are no longer new; they are an integrated though constantly changing part of contemporary media use.
 This conference addresses the intermedial relationships of a digitized society and aims to explore how interactions and intersections between different media contribute to the digital media discourse.
 How can an intermedial perspective develop the understanding of networks, interaction, code, programming or virtual realities beyond the digital present?
 How can the intermedial study of media modalities expand to meet the challenges of present and future media ecologies?

-For this conference scholars we invite scholars from a wide range of disciplines, artists and practioners to explore intermedial and multimodal perspectives on the digital condition.To understand media as process, objects, and networks we also aim to bring together intermedial, multimodal and communication theory perspectives.
+For this conference we invite scholars from a wide range of disciplines, artists and practioners to explore intermedial and multimodal perspectives on the digital condition.To understand media as process, objects, and networks we also aim to bring together intermedial, multimodal and communication theory perspectives.

-The conference is arranged by:
+The 7th conference of the International Society of Intermedial Studies is arranged by:

 Linnaeus University Center for Intermedial and Multimodal Studies, Växjö, SE,